SchoenTom/hyperdb/README.md

 For research use only; provided "as is", without warranty; not investment advice;
 historical data, not for live trading — see [docs/DISCLAIMER.md](docs/DISCLAIMER.md).
-The pipeline design, code, and documentation were developed with assistance from an AI coding assistant (Anthropic's Claude); the author reviewed and validated all content and is solely responsible for it.
+The pipeline was developed with assistance from an AI coding. assistant
 ## Citation · References

 Cite via [CITATION.cff](CITATION.cff).
 Built on Ince & Porter (2006), Shumway (1997),